Day 1: In the Courtroom | Complexities in Litigation and Expert Testimony - 2026 ACMT Seminar in Forensic Toxicology

 Robson Forensic

-Dr. Madeleine J. Swortwood is a nationally recognized toxicology expert affiliated with Robson Forensic, Inc. Her practice spans alcohol & drugs of abuse, pharmaceuticals, metals, carcinogens, inhalants, and novel psychoactive substances, among others, with extensive experience in casework, laboratory safety, and failure analysis.
+Dr. Madeleine J. Swortwood is a nationally recognized toxicology expert affiliated with Robson Forensic, Inc. Her practice spans alcohol & drugs of abuse, pharmaceuticals, metals, carcinogens, inhalants, and novel psychoactive substances, among others, with extensive experience in casework, laboratory testing & research, and testimony.
 Dr. Swortwood holds a PhD in Chemistry from Florida International University and a B.A. in Biochemistry (Magna Cum Laude) from Duquesne University.
 She has served in academia, industry, and government roles, including as a forensic toxicologist for a medical examiner’s office and with the U.S. Food and Drug Administration, publishing over 40 peer-reviewed articles and contributing expert testimony in civil and criminal matters.
-She is an active member of SFT, AAFS, NSC, serves on the editorial board of Journal of Forensic Science, and holds leadership roles in various professional toxicology committees.
+She is an active member of SOFT, AAFS, NSC-ADID, serves on the editorial board of Journal of Forensic Science, and holds leadership roles in various professional toxicology committees.

 Matthew L. Wikander, JD